kaorahi/lizgoban/README.md

 * Add more configurations (rules, komi, handicap, stone_style) into `preset` in `config.json`.
 * Omit marks for too minor suggestions on the board.
 * Automatically start quick overview after reading SGF.
-* Experimentally add "Tool > Experimental > Tsumego" for solving life & death problems.
+* Experimentally add "Tool > Experimental > Tsumego frame" for solving life & death problems.
 (See "Tips" section in "Help" menu.)
 * Improve display by "c" key + mouse hover on existing stones.
 * Stop pondering in match vs. AI if human's move is played in pausing.
 * Borrow some ideas from [KaTrain](https://github.com/sanderland/katrain/).